 Where to sell property online

-Our sellers have two choices of online sales:
+Our sellers have two choices of sales:

 Whatever the method of sale, all bidders are required to provide payment details in advance of bidding as pre-authorisation.
 This then allows immediate payment to be made when the auction ends giving sellers confirmation of their sale.

-How to sell your property online
+How to sell your property online in a Timed Auction

 1. Choose your method of sale

-Either traditional online auction or conditional online auction.
+Either unconditional or conditional online Timed Auction.